Utah Heritage Hot Spots

 2. Nine Mile Canyon (Price area)

 Discover the “World’s Longest Art Gallery.”
 Several thousand years ago, ancient people carved and drew the world around them on the rock faces, many of which are accessible by road in this 46-mile-long gem.
 Many visitors combine Nine Mile Canyon with trips to Price and the San Rafael Swell.
 Plan at least a half-day to drive the canyon with options to get out and hike or bike around.

 Also read: The 46 Miles of Nine Mile Canyon

 3. Newspaper Rock (Canyonlands Area/Monticello/Indian Creek Scenic Byway)

-Newspaper Rock is located 15 miles west of US 191 along the Indian Creek Scenic Byway.
+Newspaper Rock is located 15 miles west of U.S. 191 along the Indian Creek Corridor Scenic Byway in the Indian Creek unit of Bears Ears National Monument.
 The rock is called Tse' Hane in Navajo, or “rock that tells a story.”
 There are hundreds of petroglyphs here that feature a mixture of forms, including pictures resembling humans, animals, tools, and more esoteric, abstract things.
 The 200-square-foot rock is a part of the cliffs all along the upper end of Indian Creek Canyon.
-Learn More.

 4. Highway 89 (Statewide)

 Before Interstate 15, U.S. Highway 89 was a primary Utah thoroughfare.
 From Kanab, travel near Zion and Bryce Canyon through pioneer-era towns.
 Explore Miners’ Park at Marysvale, the “Little Denmark” section of the Mormon Pioneer Heritage Area, Utah’s Fruit Highway and Logan Canyon north to Bear Lake.

 5. Chase Home Museum of Utah Folk Art (Salt Lake City)